How Long Do Copper Pipes Last

 You may be curious about when you need to replace copper pipes and if there’s an ideal length of time copper pipes should last.

-On the whole, you should replace copper pipes every 80 to 100 years.
-However, if they show pinhole leaks, then it’s a good indication you should replace at least a portion of the copper piping rather than replacing the entire plumbing.
+Overall, you should replace copper pipes every 80 to 100 years.
+However, if they show pinhole leaks, then it’s a good indication that you should replace at least a portion of the copper piping rather than the entire plumbing.

-In some cases, build-up inside the pipes can’t be cleared using tools.
-Therefore, you can remove the affected part by sawing either end of the copper pipe and then using special fasteners to secure a new section of copper pipe.
+Sometimes, build-up inside the pipes can’t be cleared using tools.
+Therefore, you can remove the affected part by sawing either end of the copper pipe and using special fasteners to secure a new section.

 An early warning sign, though, is that you get pinhole leaks.
 It’s very inexpensive and easy to repair a pinhole leak.
-However, generally, once you repair one pinhole leak, more pinhole leaks will develop.
-And it is an indication that your copper pipes are almost completely worn out and need to be replaced with new copper pipes or PEX.
+However, more pinhole leaks will develop once you fix one pinhole leak.
+It indicates that your copper pipes are almost completely worn out and must be replaced with new copper pipes or PEX.

 Author